lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/meetingScheduler/README.md

 ![alt text](image-1.png)

+R5: Users will receive an invite regardless of whether or not they are available at the interval.
+Users can respond to the invitation by either accepting or rejecting the invite.

 Interval

 The Interval class contains the start time and end time of a meeting.

 ![alt text](image-2.png)

+R3: If not reserved already, each meeting room should have the ability to be booked, along with setting an interval, a start time, and an end time for the meeting.

 Meeting room